All Episodes

 I did that once to a bully in my neighborhood.

-I you know, if somebody eggs my house, I'm gonna egg theirs.
+Somebody eggs my house, I'm going to egg theirs.

 Somebody punches me, I'm punching them back harder.

-Why you why did you make me say something I don't believe?
+Why did you make me say something I don't believe?

-Because the problem is is that we live in a society where even though you might believe that, you know, it's right to fight back, then someone's gonna say, Oh, I did this because Sean Hannity said I have a right to fight back.
+Because the problem is, is that we live in a society where even though you might believe that it's right to fight back, then someone's going to say, oh, I did this because Sean Hannity said I have a right to fight back.

-And suddenly I said if somebody eggs your house, if they if they egg let me speak for aye for an eye kind of thing?
+I said if somebody eggs your house, is it an eye for an eye kind of thing?

-If somebody puts eggs on my house and I know who they are, I'll egg theirs back twice as bad.
+Somebody puts eggs on my house and I know who they are, I'll leg theirs back twice as bad.

 That's what I would do.